 Choosing between Xfinity and YouTube TV used to be straightforward.
 YouTube TV was cheaper, period.
 But both services overhauled their pricing and plans in late 2025 and early 2026, and the math has changed.
-I’ve spent weeks comparing every tier, fee and feature so you don’t have to.
+In our testing over several weeks, we subscribed to both services simultaneously to compare every tier, fee and feature side by side.

 - YouTube TV now costs $82.99/month.
 That’s a single flat rate for 130+ channels with unlimited DVR and no contract.